Glimesh/api-docs/content/docs/api/Live Updates/Channels.md

 ## Selecting a Channel

 Before we can subscribe to a user we need a channel ID.
 This will specify which channel we are wanting to connect to.
-The easiest way to get a channel ID is to go to [glimesh.tv/api](https://glimesh.tv/api) and make the following query.
+The easiest way to get a channel ID is to and make the following query.
 Simply replace YOURNAME with the channel you want to listen to.

 ```GraphQL
 query {